 The IQB standardization studies are conducted on representative samples in order to determine the level of difficulty of the test questions.
 The results of these studies also allow the development of competence stages, thus providing a uniform basis for the categorization of student performance.

 Overall responsibility for the monitoring lies with the IQB at the Humboldt University in Berlin.
 The IQB was led by Professor Dr Olaf Köller until 2009.
-Since 2010, study management has been in the hands of Professor Dr Petra Stanat and Professor Dr Hans Anand Pant.
+Since 2010, study management has been led by Professor Dr Petra Stanat.